Prometheon-Technologies/HBAT-Software/HMSmain_Back_End/snippets.md

 /******************************************************************************
  * Function: Accumulate DataTosend from sensor arrays
- * Description: This function accumualtes all sensor data and stores it in the main data structure.
+ * Description: This function accumulates all sensor data and stores it in the main data structure.
  * Parameters: None
  * Return: None
  ******************************************************************************/